quantumJLBass/boa-fraud/profiles/addresses/US/STATES/LOUISIANA/7505 PINES RD, STE 1280, SHREVEPORT, LA, 71129-3900/7505 PINES RD, STE 1280, SHREVEPORT, LA, 71129-3900.md

 
 
 4 years ago
 Buying a home can be a very stressful time when common terms and stages, of the process, are not understood by the buyer.
-However, I’m honored to say that wasn’t my experience!
+However, I'm honored to say that wasn't my experience!
 Leeonnas was such a pleasure to work with and made the process as smooth and stress free as possible.
-He went above and beyond to ensure that I was aware of everything going on prior to closing and I couldn’t think of a better representative.
+He went above and beyond to ensure that I was aware of everything going on prior to closing and I couldn't think of a better representative.
 Even after closing, he assisted me with additional questions and clarification needed.
 And the beat part is that he always assisted with the personable demeanor that only he has!
 Thank you again Leeonnas! 😊

 
 1